sergioifg94/kcp-ingress/docs/deployment.md

 --glbc-kubeconfig <Path to GLBC kubeconfig> --glbc-tls-provider <The TLS certificate issuer, one of [glbc-ca, le-staging, le-production]> --region <the region we should target with AWS clients>
+--issuer-namespace <namespace where the issuer resource will be created, the namespace should match with the namespace where the glbc is deployed>
 ```

 ### GLBC Controller Options (Optional)